 Finally, there is the general question of how should one respond to evil action?
 This will depend upon the development of one’s sense of selflessness.
 Someone operating from the selfish side of the identity scale will respond in-kind and strike back in anger with a desire for revenge and thereby perpetuating ignorance.
 This is the morality of retribution.
 If a direct response isn’t possible or avoided out of fear, the object of the evil action may at least harbor ill will (hatred) toward the perpetrator, which will also serve to perpetuate ignorance.
 In the case of a response to an unprovoked action engaged in for defensive reasons even if the defensive actions are in-kind, they are not evil.
 A purely reflexive defensive action may be grounded in ignorance but it isn’t an intentional attempt to satisfy ego desire.
 Ignorant because the defender has not learned the negative moral implications of emotionally motivated in-kind, counter-aggression.
 This is, of course, the way the majority of human beings can be expected to act, which often leads to an escalating cycle of response and counter-response.
 Ignorance follows the path of least resistance and ignorance is the soil in which evil takes root.

 A person operating from the middle of the scale will probably engage in defensive counter-aggression but without emotional content.
 In other words, an emotionally detached response is more likely to be a constrained response.
 Someone operating from the selflessness side of the identity scale will recognize the evil nature of the “attack” and the need for a measured response.
 Such an individual will engage in counter-aggression as a last resort and will then only do so with emotional detachment.
 This is not unlike the concept of warrior-priests embodied in the Chinese Shaolin whom legend has it used moral authority, paradoxical responses, persuasion and acceptance when the object of evil action.
 Direct action was only taken to protect life.
 These priests were alleged to have the skills necessary to respond in a graduated manner that never employed more counter force than was necessary.
 This graduated and minimal defense was made possible by complete emotional detachment and thereby without investment of ego.
 Such an individual would have a well developed understanding of the nature of evil and how to make a humane response to it.
-Finally, a fully selfless and enlightened person who is the object of evil action might embrace and absorb the action to the point of physical annihilation knowing that the action cannot do any real injury and recognizing that such a response to evil may serve as an instructional demonstration.
+Finally, a fully selfless and enlightened person who is the object of evil action might embrace and absorb the action to the point of physical annihilation knowing that the action cannot do any real injury to spirit or essence and recognizing that such a response to evil may serve as an instructional demonstration.